NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/projects/RAVE/README.md

 <!-- For information on how to write GitHub .md files see https://guides.github.com/features/mastering-markdown/ -->

-# Write full project title here
+# Integrate NWB:N with RAVE

 ## Key Investigators